 Ben Bogie, production manager at Kolbert Building, agrees.
 “Grays and whites are safe bets,” he says.
 If you’re looking for siding color ideas ahead of selling your home, these represent a common palette that future buyers will love.

 Though they represent a somewhat older style, homes clad in earth tones will always fit in.
-For many years, siding in earth tones was all that was easily available, which led to its widespread use.
-Like gray and white, these colors-neutral browns, tans and creams-will help your home appear inviting and mesh well with many neighborhood areas.
+For many years siding in earth tones was all that was easily available, which led to its widespread use.
+Like gray and white, these colors-neutral browns, tans, creams and "griege" (a combination of grey and beige)-will help your home appear inviting and mesh well with many neighborhood areas.

 In this case, exterior home upgrades in the material of your siding in addition to a clean new color can add value to your home.
-LP® SmartSide® Trim & Siding is a great option for a durable, elevated new look.
+LP® SmartSide® ExpertFinish® Trim & Siding is a great option for a durable, elevated new look.
+With many proprietary neutral options, including Snowscape White, Quarry Gray, Terra Brown, Desert Stone and Shoreline Cream, you can refresh your home’s curb appeal while ensuring its durability.

 According to Christensen, blue siding is more popular than ever.
-But, he warns, you have to choose the right color blue-one toward the middle of the spectrum.
 "There are a lot of different blues," he says.
 "If you don't have the right one it might look good today, but in five years it's not going to look so good anymore."
+He suggests choosing a blue toward the middle of the spectrum.
 Selecting a timeless, more neutral blue shade is key.

 Red can draw lots of opinions.
 Many homeowners either love-or really dislike-red on a home.
 Christensen holds that reds can look great, but advises, "If you are selecting a color for a resale specifically, I would go with something more neutral."

 However, red is worth considering if it aligns with the style of homes in your area.
+For example, many modern or contemporary homes with unique designs may trend toward bolder colors.
 Don’t rule it out—simply consider whether the typical buyer in your area is likely to respond to it well.
-Depending on the area’s style, it could be the best color to paint your house to sell.
+Depending on the area’s style, it could be the

 Bogie identifies one siding trend as risky for a resale-black.
 "I've recently seen whole houses done in black," he says.
 "Matte black really makes a home stand out, and it can also look really fantastic as it highlights some of the shadow lines and the architectural details."